nikita-moor/dictionaries/docs/howto.md

 title: Documentation
 ---

-# Adding dictionaries to Goldendict
+# Adding dictionaries to GoldenDict

 GoldenDict is a computer shell which could read and organize dictionaries of different formats.
 In order to use dictionaries from this website you should make few simple steps: